 Repair Network: Sears/Craftsman is the largest residential service provider in the nation and a major advantage for you is you never have to bring your two-stage snow blower anywhere to have it repaired.
 Sears techs are mobile and always come right to your home to service and repair your snow blower.
 You can call anytime day or night and schedule a repair at 1-800-4MY-HOME.

 Quality of Snow Blowers: Cub Cadet is one of the brands that is owned by MTD and is their premier brand.
 Cub Cadet always has the largest selection and the most features of all the MTD made snow blowers.
 Cub Cadet is marketed towards the discerning buyer who wants a long-lasting machine.
-MTD has also been around since the beginning and own their own factories and parts networks.
+Cub Cadet has also been around since the beginning and use their own dealer and parts networks.

 Economy: MTD does not market inexpensive, minimum featured models under the Cub Cadet brand.

 Residential: All Cub Cadet snow blowers are able to handle your residential driveway.
-I recommend the 2X models for your typical midwestern snow falls and the 3X models are capable of handling heavy, deep snows all winter long.
+I recommend the 2X models for your typical midwestern snow falls and the 3X models are capable of handling areas that have heavy, deep snows all winter long.

-Heavy Duty: Cub Cadet does not specifically market using the term heavy-duty but the 3X HD models (yellow all-metal chutes) are different than the models sold at the Retail stores and have bigger chutes and higher capacity than the models with black chutes.
-The high-capacity snow blowers and are very comparable to the other brands heavy-duty models.
+Heavy Duty: Cub Cadet does not specifically market using the term heavy-duty but the 3X HD models (yellow all-metal chutes) have bigger chutes and higher capacity.
+The high-capacity snow blowers are very comparable to the other brands’ heavy-duty models.

-Tracked and Brush: Cub Cadet offers one tracked 3X HD snow blower.
+Tracked and Brush: Cub Cadet offers tracked 3X snow blowers.
 They do not offer a power brush.

 Tractor attachments: Cub Cadet offers one 3X front mounted snow blower for their lawn and garden tractors.

 Retail: Cub Cadet offers many of their models through Home Depot, Tractor Supply, and a few local Farm Stores.
-The more popular models are on display and available to purchase today at your local Home Depot store.
+The more popular models are on display and available to purchase today at your local retailer.

 Dealer Network: One of the largest independent dealer networks.
-To locate you nearest dealer use this link: Cub Cadet Dealer Locator
+To locate your nearest dealer use this link: Cub Cadet Dealer Locator

 Repair Network: All repairs are done through the independent dealers.
-To locate you nearest dealer use this link: Cub Cadet Dealer Locator
+To locate your nearest dealer use this link: Cub Cadet Dealer Locator

 Parts Availability: All repairs are obtained through the independent dealers.
-To locate you nearest dealer use this link: Cub Cadet Dealer Locator
+To locate your nearest dealer use this link: Cub Cadet Dealer Locator

 Residential/Heavy Duty/Commercial: Honda does not specify if the snow blowers are residential or heavy-duty.
 The only recognizable term they use is the engines are commercial grade.

-Tracked: Honda has the largest selection of tracked snow blowers.
+Tracked: Honda has three models of tracked snow blowers.

 Dealer Network: The dealer locator was broke on their site so at this time I don’t have the complete picture as to where to buy, parts and repair.
 I’ll add the info later.

-Heavy Duty: The ST300 series is designed for larger area and heavy-duty use.
+Heavy Duty: The ST300 series is designed for larger areas and heavy-duty use.
 It compares favorably to all the other heavy-duty units on the market.

-Tracked and Brush: The ST330T 30 inch tracked snow blower is one of the most powerful and highest capacity tracked snow blowers on the market today.
+Tracked and Brush: The ST330T 30 inch tracked snow blower is one of the most powerful tracked snow blowers on the market today.
 They don’t make a walk-behind brush for the North American market.

-Tractor attachments: Husqvarna has a full range of tractor and rider mounted snow blowers for their lawn tractors, garden tractors, and articulated riders.
+Tractor attachments: Husqvarna has a full range of mounted snow blowers for their lawn tractors, garden tractors, and articulated riders.

-Online: Amazon is becoming one of the best places to purchase a Husqvarna snow blower online.
+Online: Amazon is becoming one of the best places to purchase a Husqvarna snow blower.
 Amazon itself is carrying the ST200 series with free delivery to your door and their famous A-Z guarantee.
 Independent dealers are offering the ST300 series through Amazon.